Deiangh/CipherQuest/README.md

 + Cookies: Use cookies to maintain user authentication status and enhance user experience.

 ## Getting Started
-To get started with CipherQuest, follow these steps:
+To get started with CipherJourney, follow these steps:
-+ Clone the repository: git clone https://github.com/Deiangh/CipherQuest.git
++ Clone the repository: git clone https://github.com/Deiangh/CipherJourney.git
 + Install dependencies: npm install (if using Node.js) or dotnet restore (if using .NET Core)
 + Configure the database connection string in appsettings.json (if using .NET Core)
 + Build and run the project: npm start or dotnet run